Symmetry Breaking in Symmetric Tensor Decomposition: Invariance properties

-In the sequel, we formally establish the invariance properties of problem (\ref{prob:opt}).
-We further show that the same analysis applies in fact to a kernel-like formulation of a greater generality, and use this observation to study the symmetry breaking phenomenon in related settings.
-We conclude the section with a brief discussion of a recent symmetry-based approach \cite{arjevani2019spurious,ArjevaniField2020,arjevani2020analytic} which allows one to exploit invariance properties of nonconvex functions to analyze the associated optimization landscape. \\ \\ A real-valued function $f$ with domain $X$ is \textit{$G$-invariant} if $f(g\x)=f(\x)$ for all $\x\in X,~g\in G$.
-Let us regard the loss function $\mathcal{L}$ for symmetric tensor decomposition in \pref{prob:opt} as a function on the $S_k \times S_d$-space $M(k, d)$ (see Example~\ref{ex:product}).
-Since permuting the order of the summation in \pref{prob:opt} does not change the function value, $\ploss$ is left $S_k$-invariant (i.e., invariant under row permutations of $W$) for all choices of $T$.
-Additional invariance properties of $\ploss$ may exist depending on the structure of the target tensor $T$.
-To see this, we define the map $\tau_n$ on matrices $A \in M(k,n)$ as follows
+A real-valued function $f$ with domain $X$ is \textit{$G$-invariant} if $f(g\x)=f(\x)$ for all $\x\in X,~g\in G$.
+Regard $\ploss_\star$ as a function on the $S_k \times S_d$-space $M(k, d)$ (see Example~\ref{ex:product}).
+Permuting the order of the summation in \pref{prob:opt} does not change the function value, and so $\ploss_\star$ is left $S_k$-invariant, i.e., invariant under row permutations of $W$, for any choices of $T$.
+Additional invariance properties of $\ploss_\star$ are given by the structure of the target tensor $T$.